Feldman Family Medical & Health Professions Student Scholarship

 • Applicant must show substantiated financial need as determined by the Free Application for Federal Student Aid (FAFSA).

-Any relatives of the Feldman family, members of the Scholarship Committee or individuals related to employees of the Tidewater Jewish Foundation are ineligible.
+Any relatives of the Feldman family, members of the Scholarship Committee, or individuals related to employees of the Tidewater Jewish Foundation are ineligible.

 To determine need, all students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov so that the Expected Family Contribution (EFC) may be determined.
 Students are encouraged to complete this application as soon as possible; federal funds are limited and distributed on a first come, first serve basis.